adhjcc/adhjcc.github.io/README.md

 # adhjcc.github.io

-This is demo page for SFM-TTS.
+This is a demo page for SFM-TTS.

 ## Live Site
 👉 [https://adhjcc.github.io](https://adhjcc.github.io)